Double-Cover-Based Analysis of the Bethe Permanent of Block-Structured Positive Matrices: Factor-Graph View of the Trace Kernel

 Under Assumption~\ref{assump:general_block}, the $n\times n$ matrix $\matr{A}=\matr{A}(\matr{B},\bm{k},\bm{\ell})$ is expanded from the matrix $\matr{B}=(b_{i,j})\in\mathbb{R}_{>0}^{m\times m}$ with fixed multiplicities $\bm{k},\bm{\ell}\in\mathbb{Z}_{>0}^m$.
 To select a prescribed partitioning in a symmetry-reduced enumeration, we attach indeterminates $\bm{t}=(t_1;\dots;t_m)$ to row types and $\bm{u}=(u_1;\dots;u_m)$ to column types.
 Each use of a row (column) of type $i$ ($j$) contributes a multiplicative factor $t_i$ ($u_j$) to the total weight of the walk.
 Since the weight of a walk is the product of its step weights, visiting type $i$ exactly $k_i$ times results in the accumulation of the factor $t_i$ to the power of $k_i$.
 Consequently, configurations associated with the partitioning $(\bm{k};\bm{\ell})$ naturally contribute the monomial $\bm{t}^{\bm{k}}\bm{u}^{\bm{\ell}}$, allowing the partitioning constraints to be enforced via the coefficient extraction $[\bm{t}^{\bm{k}}\bm{u}^{\bm{\ell}}]$.

 For the cycle-index enumeration, we need the aggregated weight of length-$h$ closed walks on the type graph.
 The basic local pattern is two consecutive columns coupled through the same row.
 A step from a column type $j$ to a column type $j'$ passes through an intermediate row type $i$ and contributes the product of the two elemental entries on that row, $b_{i,j}\,b_{i,j'}$, together with the counting markers $t_i$ and $u_{j'}$.
 Thus the step weight is $b_{i,j}\,t_i\,b_{i,j'}\,u_{j'}$.
-Summing (marginalizing) over the intermediate row type yields the one-step kernel
+Summing (marginalizing) over the intermediate row type yields the one-step kernel $W_{jj'} \defeq \sum_{i\in[m]} b_{i,j}\,t_i\,b_{i,j'}\,u_{j'}$.
+This motivates the formal definition of the fundamental matrix governing the walk transitions.